TeeanRonson/Book-Review-Blockchain-Dapp/README.md

  - Client sends a) Signature b) ReviewDataJson, to all Miners in its Peerlist.
 4. Miners workflow:
  - Miner Node receive the new ReviewDataJson and Signature.
- - Miner Node verifies that Hash(ReviewData) == Signature, since the ReviewData was created with the Sender's private key, we have authenticity.
+ - Miner Node verifies that Hash(ReviewData) == Signature, since the ReviewData was created with the Sender's private key
  - Miner Node adds the ReviewData into their transaction pool queue.
  - Concurrently, if the transaction pool is not empty, Miners poll new ReviewData from the transaction pool to be added into their block.
 5. Miners attempt to solve the ProofOfWork required to earn the transaction fees.